escalant3/ember-data-tastypie-adapter/README.md

   - import the lib/tastypie_serializer.js and lib/tastypie_adapter.js files, or
   - use the ember-data-tastypie-adapter package on your build process. or
-  - use dist/tastypie_adapter.js after running `run bundle && bundle exec rakep build`
+  - use dist/tastypie_adapter.js after running `bundle && bundle exec rakep build`

 - To use the adapter with your store: